dietergeerts/web-api-fp/README.md

 that are doing this, and the ones I found did not include enough, or where not that great FP-wise.
 I hope this package can become a great FP Web API package.

+Not only is the code designed FP wise, it's also designed to give great auto-complete by your favorite editors like WebStorm through JSDocs.

 This repository holds several packages, which can all be installed separately.
 The packages are split according to the many [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API)